isawzz/speech-games/README.md

 # speech-games-server

 > this repos is just a clone of github project below.
 THANK YOU JesperOrb and Contributors!!!!!!!

-> the database contains user data for speech games that have to be presisted online.
+This project provides a simple json-server database for speech-games-client. the database contains user data for speech games that have to be presisted online. see https://github.com/isawzz/speech-games-client

-This project provides a simple json-server database for speech-games-client, see github

-It si also accessible live on heroku: https://speech-games.herokuapp.com/
+It is also accessible live on heroku: https://speech-games.herokuapp.com/

 # Deploy `json-server` to `{{ free hosting site }}`